Serampore Mission Press: Translations of the Bible

 At the beginning of 1804, the missionaries decided to publish translations of the Bible in Bengali, Hindoostanee, Mahratta, Telinga, Kurnata, Ooriya and Tamul.
 Between 1800 and 1834, the press printed Bible translations in almost 50 languages, 38 of which were translated at Serampore by Carey and his associates.
 There were altogether 117 printings, of which 25 were in Bengali.
 By 1804 the Bible had been printed in Bengalee, Ooriya, Hindoostanee and Sanskrit.
 A type font for the Burman language was being developed.
-Translations in Telinga, Kurnata, Mahratta, Sikh and Persian were at various stages.
+Translations in Telinga, Kurnata, Mahratta, Punjabi (in Gurmukhi) and Persian were at various stages.
 In 1811 the translation of the New Testament in Cashmere was started.
 By 1818, the Assamese New Testament had been printed.
 By March 1816, the printing of St. Mathew was finished or nearly so in Kunkuna, Mooltanee, Sindhee, Bikaneer, Nepalese, Ooduypore, Marwar, Juypore, Khasee and Burman.
 By 1817 the entire Bible had been printed in Armenian.
 The New Testament in Pushtoo or Affghan and Gujuratee was completed by 1820.
 By 1821, the New Testament had been printed in Bhugulkhund and Kanoje.
 In 1826 the Magadh, Oojuyeenee, Jumboo and Bhutneer New Testament were printed.
 By this time the Bruj, Sreenugur, Palpa and Munipore New Testaments had also been printed.
 The New Testament was also printed in Bagheli, Bhatneri, Bhotan, Dogri, Garhwali, Javanese, Kumauni, Lahnda, Magahi, Malay, Malvi, Mewari, Siamese and Singhalese.

 Mr. Buchanan, the vice-provost of the Serampore College suggested Carey that he should take up the translation of the Bible to Chinese after learning the language from Mr. Lasser.
 Carey appointed Mr. Marshman to this task and he was engaged in the Chinese translation for fourteen years.
 In April 1822 the printing of the Chinese Bible was completed using moveable metallic types.

-The translations were ridden with heavy criticisms from the very beginning.
+The translations were subject to heavy criticisms from the very beginning.
 Various societies including the Baptist Society and Bible Society questioned the accuracy of the translations.
 The missionaries themselves accepted that their work was flawed and whole-heartedly accepted constructive criticism while renouncing detractors.